Aliases for KPNA3 Gene

 GeneCards Summary for KPNA3 Gene

 KPNA3 (Karyopherin Alpha 3 (Importin Alpha 4)) is a Protein Coding gene.
-Diseases associated with KPNA3 include opiate dependence.
-Among its related pathways are GPCR Pathway and Interferon Signaling.
-GO annotations related to this gene include protein C-terminus binding and nuclear localization sequence binding.
+Diseases associated with KPNA3 include influenza.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include binding and protein transporter activity.
 An important paralog of this gene is KPNA1.

 UniProtKB/Swiss-Prot for KPNA3 Gene